prabhakaran9397/MyZsh/README.md

 ##### myagnoster

-###### Note: Supports Current directoty view, Git Branch view, was there any error, are there background jobs?, am I root.
+###### Note: Supports Current directoty view, Git Branch view, was there any error, are there background jobs?, am I root, Data used.

 Change it to ZSH_THEME="myagnoster"